7 Reasons To Rethink Dropshipping

 Because you essentially outsource warehousing and fulfillment to your dropshipping suppliers, your products will go directly to your customers without ever touching your hands.

-You won’t be able to inspect products to make sure they’re up-to-snuff.
-Perhaps of greater importance, you won’t be in charge of shipping, It’s up to your supplier to get products out on time.
-Your customers will blame any faulty products or delayed shipping on you (and, by choosing to dropship, you assume this responsibility).
+You won’t be able to inspect products to make sure they’re up to snuff.
+Perhaps more importantly, you won’t be in charge of shipping, It’s up to your supplier to get products out on time, but your customers will blame any faulty products or delayed shipping on you (and, by choosing to dropship, you assume this responsibility).

-In short, shipping products directly from supplier to customer may be convenient, but it also puts you at risk for negative customer feedback.
+In short, shipping products directly from supplier to customer may be convenient, but it also puts you at risk for negative customer feedback about factors that are literally beyond your control.

 Returns are the unfortunate reality of eCommerce.
-At least 30% of all online purchases are returned, and with the unreliability of certain dropship wholesalers, you may find that your products are returned more frequently.
+Up to 25% of all online purchases are returned, with fashion and health/beauty items showing the highest rates.
+With the potential unreliability of dropshipping suppliers, you may find that your products are returned more frequently.

-Some dropshipping suppliers are willing to take back faulty products (and may even pay for return shipping), but you shouldn’t count on it.
+Some suppliers are willing to take faulty products back (and may even pay for return shipping), but you shouldn’t count on it.
 If your customer is dissatisfied with your product, you may have to purchase a new product on their behalf and cover shipping expenses out of pocket.

 6. Shipping Can Be Expensive

-Here’s what I mean: Say you dropship clothing, and you use three different suppliers to stock your products.
-If one customer orders t-shirts from all three of those suppliers, you’ll have to pay for each individual shipment instead of just grouping those items together.
+Shipping expenses can add up quickly when you choose to base your business on a dropshipping model, particularly when you fill your store using multiple dropshipping suppliers.
+Suppose you dropship clothing, using three different suppliers to stock your products.
+If one customer orders a t-shirt from each of those three suppliers, you’ll have to pay for each individual shipment instead of just grouping those items together.

 This can lead to significantly higher shipping expenses, and it’s difficult to find a way to make up for those added costs.
 It isn’t a good idea to pass along that expense to your customer, as such a high shipping cost will likely cause customers to abandon their carts.
 However, neither is it a good idea to pay for separate shipping on three different items.